I’m getting disillusioned about work pressures. I used to believe that we could change the world and that, in some small way, I could contribute.

 Then the crunch came.
-Pressures increased overnight as the ubiquitous ‘austerity’ measures were touted as the remedy for the near terminal state of national economies.
-To make a longer story short, workplace pressures on employees have now increased to near breaking-point in some sectors, and everywhere you look there’s evidence of falling standards in how staff are cared for.
+Pressures increased overnight as the ubiquitous ‘austerity’ measures were touted as the remedy for the near-terminal state of national economies.
+To make a long story short, workplace pressures on employees have now increased to near breaking-point in some sectors, and everywhere you look there’s evidence of falling standards in how staff are cared for.

 It gets worse

-More sinister yet, this has been accompanied by increased sense of powerlessness and acceptance among employees themselves.
-Not all employees of course, but in my work I have seen a real shift; employees, particularly the younger ones, are no longer as militant or ready to raise their voices when their employers subject them to unfair pressure.
+More sinister yet, this has been accompanied by an increased sense of powerlessness and acceptance among employees themselves.
+Not all employees of course but, in my work, I have seen a real shift; employees, particularly the younger ones, are no longer as militant or ready to raise their voices when their employers subject them to unfair pressure.

 Staff are still ready to complain, but they don’t do it in the right places.
-In fact – and this is why I used the word ‘sinister’ earlier – I’ve heard many young people (some in my own family) defend their employers’ dodgy demands because times are hard!
+In fact – and this is why I used the word ‘sinister’ earlier – I’ve heard many young people (some in my own family) defend their employers’ dodgy demands because, they say, times are hard!

 They’ll tell me that they are “lucky to have a job” or that “it’s the same for everyone”, thus normalising the trend towards putting profits before people across the board.